xapian/xapian/xapian-core/docs/letor.rst

 ::

-	After succeessfully installing it you should check if there is 'svm.h' in "/usr/include/libsvm/" , If it is there then you are ready to use the API.
+	After successfully installing it you should check if there is 'svm.h' in "/usr/include/libsvm/" , If it is there then you are ready to use the API.
 Otherwise if your distro install the libSVM package at some other location then find out the directory which contains 'svm.h' and modify the Makefile.mk in ../core/letor/ directory in the following way::